Want your kids to do better in school? Try exercise

 The findings, published in the Archives of Pediatrics & Adolescent Medicine, come as U.S. schools in general cut physical activity time in favor of more academic test preparation.

-Amika Singh, who worked on the study, said the findings meant that schools should prioritize both academics and exercise and that families could have the same attitude at home.
+Amika Singh, who worked on the study, said the findings meant that schools should prioritise both academics and exercise and that families could have the same attitude at home.

 "Maybe it's an activity break, stand up every half an hour in class and do something," said Singh, from VU University Medical Center in Amsterdam.